 Service Group Attributes Definition OperatorGroups (user-defined) List of operating system user groups that have Operator privileges on the service group.
 This attribute applies to clusters running in secure mode.
-Type and dimension: string-keylist Default: "" Operators (user-defined) List of VCS users with privileges to operate the group.
+Type and dimension: string-keylistDefault: "" Operators (user-defined) List of VCS users with privileges to operate the group.
 A Group Operator can only perform online/offline, and temporary freeze/unfreeze operations pertaining to a specific group.
-See "About VCS user privileges and roles" on page 69.
-Type and dimension: string-keylist Default: "" Parallel (user-defined) Indicates if service group is failover (0), parallel (1), or hybrid(2).
-Type and dimension: integer-scalar Default: 0 PathCount (system use only) Number of resources in path not yet taken offline.
+See "About VCS user privileges and roles" on page 66.
+Type and dimension: string-keylistDefault: "" Parallel Indicates if service group is failover (0), parallel (1), or hybrid(2). (user-defined) Type and dimension: integer-scalarDefault: 0 PathCount (system use only) Number of resources in path not yet taken offline.
 When this number drops to zero, the engine may take the entire service group offline if critical fault has occurred.
-Type and dimension: integer-scalar Default: Not applicable PolicyIntention (system use only) Functions as a lock on service groups listed in the hagrp -online -propagate command and hagrp -offline -propagate command: Type and dimension: integer-scalar When PolicyIntention is set to a non-zero value for the service groups in dependency tree, this attribute protects the service groups from any other operation.
-PolicyIntention can take three values.
-The value 0 indicates that the service group is not part of the hagrp -online -propagate operation or the hagrp -offline -propagate operation.
-The value 1 indicates that the service group is part of the hagrp -online -propagate operation.
-The value 2 indicates that the service group is part of the hagrp -offline -propagate operation.
+Type and dimension: integer-scalar Default: Not applicable PolicyIntention (system use only) Functions as a lock on service groups listed in the hagrp -online -propagate command and hagrp -offline -propagate command: ■ Type and dimension: integer-scalar When PolicyIntention is set to a non-zero value for the service groups in dependency tree, this attribute protects the service groups from any other operation.
+PolicyIntention can take three values. ■ The value 0 indicates that the service group is not part of the hagrp -online -propagate operation or the hagrp -offline -propagate operation. ■ The value 1 indicates that the service group is part of the hagrp -online -propagate operation. ■ The value 2 indicates that the service group is part of the hagrp -offline -propagate operation.

 Service Group Attributes Definition PreOnline (user-defined) Indicates that the VCS engine should not bring online a service group in response to a manual group online, group autostart, or group failover.
 The engine should instead run the PreOnline trigger.
 You can set a local (per-system) value or a global value for this attribute.
 A per-system value enables you to control the firing of PreOnline triggers on specific nodes in the cluster.
-Type and dimension: boolean-scalarDefault: 0 You can change the attribute scope from local to global as follows: hagrp -local <service_group_name> <attribute_name< td=""></attribute_name<></service_group_name> You can change the attribute scope from global to local as follows: hagrp -global <service_group_name> <attribute_name <value=""> <key> {<key> <value>}</value></key></key></attribute_name></service_group_name> For more information about the -local option and the -global option, see the man pages associated with the hagrp command.
-PreOnlining (system use only) Indicates that VCS engine invoked the preonline script; if script has not yet returned with group online.
-Type and dimension: integer-scalar Default: Not applicable Indicates that VCS engine invoked the preonline script; however, the script has not yet returned with group online.
-PreonlineTimeout (user-defined) Defines the maximum amount of time in seconds the preonline script takes to run the command hagrp -online -nopre for the group.
+Type and dimension: boolean-scalarDefault: 0 You can change the attribute scope from local to global as follows: hagrp -local <service_group_name> <attribute_nam< td=""></attribute_nam<></service_group_name> You can change the attribute scope from global to local as follows: hagrp -global <service_group_name> <attribute_na <value=""> <key> {<key> <value>}</value></key></key></attribute_na></service_group_name> For more information about the -local option and the -global option, see the man pages associated with the hagrp command.
+PreOnlining (system use only) Indicates that VCS engine invoked the preonline script; however, the script has not yet returned with group online.
+Type and dimension: integer-scalarDefault: Not applicable PreonlineTimeout (user-defined) Defines the maximum amount of time in seconds the preonline script takes to run the command hagrp -online -nopre for the group.
 Note that HAD uses this timeout during evacuation only.
 For example, when a user runs the command hastop -local -evacuate and the Preonline trigger is invoked on the system on which the service groups are being evacuated.
 Type and dimension: integer-scalarDefault: 300